Populating fields dynamically in Gravity Forms

 Categories Gravity Forms

 Dynamic population is one of the standout features of Gravity Forms.
-It’s something that more people should be using, and in this post, we’re going to show you exactly how it works.
+It’s something that more people should be using, and in this post, I’m going to show you exactly how it works.

-In this post, we’ll look at the following four ways to pre-populate form fields in Gravity Forms:
+In this post, I’m going to walk you through four ways to pre-populate form fields in Gravity Forms:

 1. Using a shortcode